ihorkuhel-dev/React-JavaScript-Practice/README.md

 *   **Toast Notifications:** User feedback system for actions and errors.

 ## List of Dependencies

-The project relies on a modern JavaScript stack, built and bundled with Webpack 5.

 **Core Dependencies:**
 *   **React** (`^19.2.5`): UI library for building component-driven interfaces.